joe-at-startupmedia/pmon3/README.md

 ### Makefile
 The systemd installation process entails the following steps:
-1. create the log, configuration and database directories
+1. create the configuration directory
 1. create the log rotation file
 1. create the bash completion profile (requires the bash-completion package)
 1. enable and start the `pmond` system service